 Cuts wood, tiles, and plastic

-This smaller-sized saw has the same power and ability as standard-sized circular saws with a 5.8 amp motor and a rotation speed of 3.5000 rpm.
-The dual handles of the Tacklife saw gives you great control that results in more straight cuts and better safety outcomes.
-This circular saw features a laser guide and six different blades to cut soft and ward woods, plastic, and harder materials like tiles.
+This smaller-sized saw has the same power and ability as standard-sized circular saws with a powerful motor and a rotation speed of 3000 rpm.
+The dual handles of the WORXSAW saw give you great control that results in more straight cuts and better safety outcomes.
+This circular saw features a laser guide and blades to cut soft and ward woods, plastic, and harder materials like tiles.
+It also has a vacuum adapter.

 Several professional features